 To program longer intervals, when the video tells you to set the DIP switches to 0000 [@4:35 in the video], rather than using 0000, set the DIP switches to either 0101 or 0100.

-Using 0101 setting instead of 0000 will record a cycle time multiplied by 60, so for each second of the programming time, the delay will be 1 minute.
+Programming using the 0101 setting instead of 0000 will record a cycle time multiplied by 60, so for each second of the programming time, the delay will be 1 minute.

-Using 0100 setting instead of 0000 will record a cycle time multiplied by 600, so for each second of the programming time, the delay will be 10 minutes.
+Programming using the 0100 setting instead of 0000 will record a cycle time multiplied by 600, so for each second of the programming time, the delay will be 10 minutes.